Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: The Minimax Rate of Testing

-\begin{remark}[Relation to the $L^2$--Rate of Sieve Estimation] Given a sieve dimension $J$, the $L^2$--rate of sieve estimation for any NPIV function $h\in\mathcal H$ is given by: $n^{-1/2}s_J^{-1}J^{1/2} + J^{-p/d_x}$.
-Compared the $L^2$-rate of estimation and of testing via the sieve NPIV procedures, while both have the same bias term $J^{-p/d_x}$, the $L^2$ rate of testing has a smaller ``standard deviation'' term $n^{-1/2}s_J^{-1}J^{1/4}$.
-Intuitively, we may obtain a higher precision in testing as the $L^2$ rate of testing is determined by estimation of a quadratic norm of the unrestricted NPIV function $h \in\mathcal H$.
-Although this leads to a faster optimal $L^2$ rate of sieve testing for mildly illposed NPIV models, the optimal $L^2$ rate of sieve testing is the same as the optimal $L^2$ rate of sieve estimation for severely illposed NPIV models; see Corollary \ref{coro:minimax:test:upper} below. \end{remark}
+Given a sieve dimension $J$, the $L^{2}$ rate of sieve estimation for any NPIV function $h\in \mathcal H$ is $\max \{n^{-1/2}s_{J}^{-1}J^{1/2}, J^{-p/d_{x}}\}$ (see, e.g., \citet{ChenReiss2011}).
+Comparing the $L^{2}$ rate of estimation and of testing via the sieve NPIV procedures, while both have the same bias term $J^{-p/d_{x}}$, the $L^{2}$ rate of testing has a smaller ``standard deviation'' term $n^{-1/2}s_{J}^{-1}J^{1/4}$.
+Intuitively, we may obtain a higher precision in testing as the $L^{2}$ rate of testing is determined by estimating a quadratic norm of the unrestricted NPIV function $h \in \mathcal H$.
+Interestingly, although this leads to a faster optimal $L^{2}$ rate of sieve testing $r_{n,J_{*0}}\sim n^{-2p/(4(p+a)+d_{x})}$ than the optimal $L^{2}$ rate of estimation $n^{-p/(2(p+a)+d_{x})}$ in the mildly ill-posed case, the optimal $L^{2}$ rate of sieve testing $r_{n,J_{*0}}\sim (\log n)^{-p/a}$ in the severely ill-posed case is the same as the optimal rate of sieve estimation in both the $L^{2}$ norm (\citet{ChenReiss2011}) and the sup-norm (\citet{ChenChristensen2017}).
+This is because, in the severely ill-posed case, the bias term dominates the standard deviation term for the optimally chosen sieve dimension in both sieve testing and estimation.